the-turing-way/the-turing-way/book/content/open_research/02/opensourcesoftware.md

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is put your code online somewhere that is likely to last a long time.
 You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
 This helps ensure that you get proper credit if people use or build upon your work.

 A popular place to make your code available is GitHub (see the chapter on [version control](/version_control/version_control)).
-You must include a licence file stating that anyone has permission to use, copy, and modify your work.
+You must include a license file stating that anyone has permission to use, copy, and modify your work.
 Without this no one can legally use your work and so it isn't open source.
 The [software license](softwarelicenses) section will help you to pick the best license for your project.
 There are also a few other files you should include with your code, as described below.

 #### Welcome users by adding information to your README